Athermal shearing of frictionless cross-shaped particles of varying aspect ratio: Numerical Results

 We now ask how $\phi_J$ varies with the particle shape.
-To measure the degree of non-convexity of a particle we define the ratio, $\mathcal{A}/\mathcal{A}_\mathrm{env}$, where $\mathcal{A}$ is the area of the particle and $\mathcal{A}_\mathrm{env}$ is the area of the particle's convex envelop.
+To measure the degree of non-convexity of a particle we define the ratio, $\mathcal{A}/\mathcal{A}_\mathrm{env}$, where $\mathcal{A}$ is the area of the particle and $\mathcal{A}_\mathrm{env}$ is the area of the particle's convex envelop (see inset to Fig.~\ref{phiJ-vs-Aenv}).
 In Fig.~\ref{phiJ-vs-Aenv} we plot our estimate for $\phi_J$ vs $\mathcal{A}/\mathcal{A}_\mathrm{env}$ for the crosses with $\beta=0.25$, $0.5$, and 1.
 The upper limit of the error bars on the data points denotes the value of $\phi_2$, while the lower limit gives $\phi_1$.
 For comparison we also include our earlier results for a system of $N=1024$ monodisperse staples \cite{MarschallStaples} (as in Fig.~\ref{shapes}b), and for $N=1024$ spherocylinders of asphericity $\alpha=4$ \cite{MT1} (as in Fig.~\ref{shapes}a).
-For the spherocylinders we use a bidisperse distribution of particle sizes to prevent spatial ordering, taking equal numbers of big and small particles with length scales in the ratio $L_b/L_s=1.4$.
-We find a roughly linear dependence of $\phi_J$ on $\mathcal{A}/\mathcal{A}_\mathrm{env}$.
+For the spherocylinders we use a bidisperse distribution of particle sizes to prevent spatial ordering, taking equal numbers of big and small particles with length scales in the ratio $D_b/D_s=1.4$, with $D_s=1$. {We find a linear dependence of $\phi_J$ on $\mathcal{A}/\mathcal{A}_\mathrm{env}$, with an extrapolated minimum value $\phi_J\approx 0.28$ as $\mathcal{A}/\mathcal{A}_\mathrm{env}\to 0$.
+We may speculate that this minimum value might be achieved by crosses in the limit that the arms become infinitesimally thin.}

+{Note, this linear dependence should not be viewed as an exact relation; the data in Fig.~\ref{phiJ-vs-Aenv} are not exactly on a straight line, and for $\mathcal{A}/\mathcal{A}_\mathrm{env}=1$, which characterizes {\em all} convex particles, we know that there is a range of different possible values for $\phi_J$ depending on the particle shape (for example, $\phi_J=0.8433$ for bidisperse circles, as compared to $\phi_J\approx 0.906$ for bidisperse $\alpha=4$ spherocylinders \cite{MT1}).
+We thus expect that, when including more diverse particle shapes, we will find a spread of values with a roughly linear in $\mathcal{A}/\mathcal{A}_\mathrm{env}$ trend, rather than an exact linear relation.}

+{Note also that the $\phi_J$ presented in Fig.~\ref{phiJ-vs-Aenv} are specifically for the case of shear-driven jamming, which is the subject of the present work.
+The values of $\phi_J$ obtained for isotropic {\em compression-driven} jamming can be noticeably different.
+The reason for this difference, for aspherical particles, can be attributed to the orientational ordering of particles that occurs under shear flow (see following section) but not under isotropic compression \cite{MarschallStaples,MT1,MT2}.